 Links with Pacific Health organisations are well established.
-It is estimated that there are approximately 117 000 Pacific people in CM Health district out of a total population coverage of 510 000.
-Pacific people make up 23% of the total District population.
-More than 40% of New Zealand's Pacific population live in CM Health district.
+It is estimated that there are approximately 132,000 Pacific people in CM Health district out of a total population coverage of 350,000.
+Pacific people make up 22% of the total District population.
+Approximately 40% of New Zealand's Pacific population live in CM Health district.
 CM Health Pacific team staff work closely with the PHOs, Pacific Providers and churches.